QS2AG/learnAnalytics-public/index.md

 layout: default
 ---

-# learnAnalytics Materials
+# Learn Analytics Materials

-This site is a map of data science learning content produced by and curated by the learnAnalytics team at Microsoft.
+This site is a map of data science learning content produced by and curated by the Learn Analytics team at Microsoft.
 The goal is to provide a single place where you can go to navigate the materials that we develop.
 In order to facilitate this, we have broken the text into several sections: